SpaceG/spaceg.github.io/_posts/2015-05-10-reboot-chmodo+rx-volumes-macintosh-hd-c-terminal-bash-for-everyone-change.markdown

 <strong> Single-User Mode </strong>

-Newstart your Machine and Press cmd + s !
+Newstart your Machine and Press <code>cmd + s</code> !
 Your machine will run over Text-Mode - Pure Terminal on your Machine.
 There do you can entry your Commandlines ! you boot directly to a root shell. getting multi-user operating System!

 Unix/ Will Open!
 This is your root single-user Mode if you want to reboot press Type <code>reboot</code>